ShreyasiSaha1/Todo-list-using-JS/README.md

 # Todo-list-using-JS
-To do list using JavaScript
+To do list using JavaScript and HTML